 Don’t Get Too Caught Up in the Details

 We know planning for your future is overwhelming, especially when trying to build and run a successful law firm.
 Take a moment to breathe.
 Now’s not the time to get too caught up in the details.
 Instead, start small by simply deciding what you want your exit to look like.
-Then, create a simple plan that outlines the steps to take to get there.
+Then, create a simple plan that outlines the steps to take to get there for your law firm succession planning.